Start camera, exploitation!

 Recommendations

+While caravans are usually provided for main actors and technicians, the junior artists and set assistants have traditionally been denied such basic needs.
+Khushbhu, also a producer, proudly claims that she has been arranging caravans even for dancers in her sets and urges others to follow the same.
+But her fellow actor Radikaa Sarathkumar’s recent revelation of caravans being misused for taking videos of female actors changing costumes has once again raised pertinent concerns regarding women’s privacy.
+Sharing her experience on a Malayalam film’s sets, Radikaa said she was horrified to see men enjoying nude videos of female actors secretly recorded from the camera.

 Archana Kalpathi, however, feels that a production house alone cannot guarantee a safe environment.
 According to her, “To truly ensure safety, every department, including the various film bodies, must have a POSH (Prevention of Sexual Harassment) committee.
-These committees should provide a safe, non-judgmental space for anonymous reporting.”
+These committees should provide a safe, non-judgmental space for anonymous reporting.
+Many are unaware that their comments or actions may be inappropriate, and it’s important to address this directly.”

 For a better tomorrow

+A formal mechanism in place either for the prevention of malpractices or for the redressal of grievances will create an environment where there is more accountability, she believes.
+Within their limitations, Gayathrie and Gouri also hope to see more accountability from those in better powers.
+“Women speaking up has happened, now it’s up to the media to ask the uncomfortable questions and for the men in the industry to step up and clean this place,” states Gayathrie.

-Chinmayi, who admits to being increasingly cynical because of the years of neglect, is still hoping against hope that things will change.
+Chinmayi, who admits to being increasingly cynical because of the years of neglect, is still hoping against hope that things will change and refuses to be bogged down.
 “For a social change, we need to keep talking about it.
 I’ve had men who slut shamed me 5-6 years back texting and apologising.
 So it’s not a desolate world altogether,” reflects a hopeful Chinmayi.

 As Hema Committee member Valsalakumari points out, cinema, widely regarded as the most influential art form in the world, has the power to make or mar values of children and youth.
 So any change in the film industry is certain to reflect on society, and vice versa.
 To quote Oscar Wilde, “Life imitates art far more than art imitates life.”